 The following tables analyze information on significant changes in gross carrying value of loans during the period, as well as movements in expected losses during the years ended 31 December 2019 and 2018 by classes of financial assets.
-Movements in expected credit losses by the items of guarantees issued and loans commitments, due from banks, investments measured at FVTOCI, investments measured at amortized cost, and other financial assets are not material for the purpose of these separate financial statements.
+Movements in expected credit losses by the items of guarantees issued and loan commitments, due from banks, investments measured at fair value through other comprehensive income, investments measured at amortized cost, and other financial assets are not material for the purpose of these consolidated financial statements.
 The effect of foreign exchange rate fluctuations on changes in gross carrying value and expected credit losses of financial instruments that are subject to impairment requirements under IFRS 9 in the tables below is not stated in separate lines, but included in items of respective changes.